jeremycherfas/user/pages/06.stream/2019-9-4/listen.md

 theimage: artwork-resized.png
 ---
 Episode summary: How to get the best value from the salad bar?
 Why do Americans refrigerate their eggs?
 What’s the deal with Choco Pies?
 It’s the food edition of listener questions.

+I don't recall asking for this myself, and Lord knows there's enough one can say about food and economics without this level of absurdity.
+Indeed, Planet Money used to do a really good job of that.

+I'm outta here, after a long, long time, and on the hunt for a new way to learn about economics.